ssp21/ssp21-spec/ssp21.md

 #### ICF Certificate Mode

-Certificate mode is very similar to the pre-shared public key mode.
-Instead of having prior knowledge of the remote party's public static DH key, it is embedded in a certificate that is authenticated by a trusted authority.
+Certificate mode is similar to the pre-shared public key mode.
+Instead of having prior knowledge of the remote party's public static DH key, it is embedded in a certificate that is authenticated by using the public key of a trusted authority.
 The *input_key_material* procedures are mostly identical with exception that the *mode_data* field must contain a certificate, and the remote static public key (rs_pk) is obtained from that certificate.

 **TODO:** Decide whether to mostly duplicate the produce or find a way define common points with pre-shared public key mode.